UPDATED: September 21, 2017

 - Projectors – I run flexible conduit to projectors wherever possible, and multiple Cat6 cables when it’s not.
 HDMI go bad or obsolete overtime, and this allows you to change HDMI as needed.

 - Video Distribution – I wrote about prewiring for Video Distribution in detail here.
-What I’ll say here, is that even with all the chord cutting, I still believe you should prewire for Video Distribution.
+What I’ll say here, is that even with all the cord cutting, I still believe you should prewire for Video Distribution.

 2. Primary & Secondary Surround Sounds